zhinst/laboneq-applications/examples/guide-building-blocks.md

 At the moment tasks don't provide much beyond encouraging some structure.
 Encouraging structure is valuable, but the motivation behind tasks is what's to come:

-* Being able to produce a well-organized experiment record when tasks are used in taskbooks and workflows.
+* Being able to produce a well-organised experiment record when tasks are used in workflows.
 * Being able to supply global options to tasks in a structure way.
 * Being able to build complex dynamic workflows that can execute tasks conditionally and dynamically add tasks.

 +++

-## Experiments as Taskbooks
+## Experiments as Workflows

 +++

-A `Taskbook` is a collection of logically connected `Tasks` whose inputs and outputs depend on each other.
-We use `Taskbooks` to implement experiments.
-Experiment taskbooks have a few standard tasks:
+A `Workflow` is a collection of logically connected `Tasks` whose inputs and outputs depend on each other.
+We use `Workflows` to implement experiments.
+Experiment Workflows have a few standard tasks:

 - `create_experiment` for creating the experimental pulse sequence
 - `compile_experiment` for compiling the `Experiment` returned by `create_experiment`
 - `run_experiment` for running the `CompiledExperiment` returned by `compile_experiment`

-Let's see what the experiment `Taskbook` looks like for the amplitude Rabi.
+Let's see what the experiment `Workflow` looks like for the amplitude Rabi.

 ```{code-cell} ipython3
 from laboneq_applications.experiments import amplitude_rabi
 from laboneq_applications.qpu_types.tunable_transmon import TunableTransmonOperations
 ```

-Inspect the source code of the `amplitude_rabi.run` `TaskBook` to see what tasks it has.
+Inspect the source code of the `amplitude_rabi` `Workflow` to see what tasks it has.

 ```{code-cell} ipython3
 print(amplitude_rabi.experiment_workflow.src)